Midland MXT Radio Install Guide – Center Console to Prinsu Roof Rack on 5th Gen 4Runner

 • USB Power Port

-You do need a GMRS license to operate this type of radio, however, getting a license is very easy.
-For more info, please refer to Why Do I Need a GMRS License & How Do I Get It
+You do need a GMRS license to operate this type of radio; however, obtaining one is very easy.
+For more info, please refer to Why Do I Need a GMRS License & How Do I Get It.

 Installation Overview

-This install time will take anywhere between 1 to 2 hours (based on your experience level) and this installation type will be geared towards the beginner who prefers a simple, minimalistic addition of the unit, that is easily reversible, or transferable to another vehicle.
+This installation time will take anywhere from 1 to 2 hours (based on your experience level), and this installation type will be geared toward the beginner who prefers a simple, minimalist addition of the unit that is easily reversible or transferable to another vehicle.

 Tools and Materials